Samson Wertheimer: Legacy

 Grave and tombstone of Samson Wertheimer in Vienna's oldest cemetery on Seegasse.

 By the marriages of his children Wertheimer became connected with the most prominent families of Austria and Germany.
 His stepson Isaac Nathan Oppenheimer married a daughter of the wealthy purveyor Pösing; his eldest son, Wolf, married a daughter of Emanuel Oppenheimer.

 Wertheimer died, aged 66, in Vienna.

 Wolf was an active agent in his father's financial transactions, and shared his dignity as court factor.
 He later experienced great reverses of fortune, however.
 Having invested a large part of his wealth in loans to the Bavarian government, the stipulated terms of repayment were not kept, and bankruptcy stared him in the face.
 For a time he was able to pay only half of the interest on the 150,000 florins which Samson Wertheimer had donated to charity, and of which Wolf was trustee.
 On his father's donation of 22,000 florins in favor of the German Jews in Palestine he did not pay any interest after 1733.
 His embarrassment was ended by Elector Maximilian, who liquidated his debts.
 In his will (1762) Wolf declared that, although entailing a great loss upon him, he accepted this liquidation in order to do justice to his creditors.
 Further, he enjoined his children to pay in full his father's donation of 22,000 florins, although in 1759 he (Wolf) had returned to the Frankfurt congregation 10,000 florins which it had contributed to this fund.

 In 1769 the grandchildren of Samson Wertheimer secured the donation of 150,000 florins, and Wolf's heirs added thereto 40,000 florins, in compensation for unpaid interest.
 These two foundations at Vienna and Jerusalem still keep alive the name of Wertheimer.

 Samson's second son, Löb, married a daughter of Issachar ha-Levi Bermann of Halberstadt, a relative of Leffman Behrens, court Jew of Hanover; thus the three great "shetadlanin" were closely connected.
-Samson's sons-in-law were: R. Moses Kann of Frankfurt-on-the-Main; Issachar Berush Eskeles, father of the Vienna banker Bernhard Eskeles; Joseph, son of R. David Oppenheimer; and Seligmann Berend Kohn, called Solomon of Hamburg.
+Samson's sons-in-law were: R. Moses Kann of Frankfurt-on-the-Main; Issachar Berush Eskeles, father of the Vienna banker Bernhard von Eskeles; Joseph, son of R. David Oppenheimer; and Seligmann Berend Kohn, called Solomon of Hamburg.
 His youngest son, Joseph Josel (b.
 1718), married a daughter of his stepbrother Wolf.
 Joseph died in Vienna (1761), where he was reportedly greatly esteemed for his charity and Talmudic learning.